alexman37/wordwalker/DEV_OVERVIEW.md

   - Words like Skeptic (Sceptic) or Characterize (Characterise) have multiple correct English spellings.
 How would we deal with those?
   - I used ChatGPT to help identify alternative spellings of words - and if there were any, I included them with the word's definition (see below section on Word lists.)
   - In fake tile generation, if there are alternate spellings, I used a similar idea in ensuring fake tiles next to correct tiles could not potentially spell out the correct word in any of its forms.

+#### Game State
+The "state" in a round of Wordwalker entails a number of things.
+I split these things up across multiple manager files such as:
+- WalkManager: Stepping on tiles and controlling what the character is doing.
+- AnimationManager: Character animations.
+- PlayerManager: Camera movement.
+- WordwalkerUIManager: Top-left UI such as score and rank.
+- GameManager: High-level management.
+  - When we load into the "In game" scene (from the menu scene), we make sure all these managers have started before we do anything game-related.
+  - When we restart a game there are various state variables that are automatically reset to defaults.

+#### Word Lists
+Next up: Getting words to use.

+My original idea was to have 3 gigantic "easy / medium / hard" word lists, comprised of hundreds or thousands of words each, making it possible to play the game on an endless loop.
+I needed the sets to be large to avoid the so-called "Birthday Problem": In simple terms, it doesn't theoretically take long to run into duplicate words.

+I realized a better approach was to instead have many smaller word lists, structured around various themes and categories.
+And, with respect to the Birthday Problem, I wrote code to "cycle" through the list of words, making sure each word was seen once before resetting the cycle (see the Persistent Storage section.)
+This made it easier to review each word, and give the player at least some idea of what they were getting into.

+Design Choices:
+- Structure of lists:
+  - They are more or less CSV files, with a vertical bar ('|') as the separator since that character rarely appears in English text.
+  - When looking for a random word from the list, you can simply get a random line in the file by choosing a random number.
+That line has the word, its clue, and other info you need.
+- Image clues:
+  - I realized I wanted to have word lists with image clues as well as textual clues.
+Structurally, word lists that use images are set up the same, except the "clue" is the filepath of the image to load.
+- Obtaining the lists:
+  - I got to show off some of my data science skills by obtaining the data in a variety of ways.
+    - Factual word lists, such as "country capitals" or "periodic table elements" were easy enough to find online and convert to my file structure with regex expressions.
+    - Several word lists, particularly ones with image clues, were obtained with scripting and data scraping.
+I wrote Python scripts to get images for IMDB's "top 100 actors" and all 150 Gen 1 Pokemon from the Pokemon Wiki.
+    - Word lists of general vocabulary are among the ideal use cases for ChatGPT.
+Though I generally don't like using AI to make games, this was a situation that absolutely called for it.
+The clues and definitions it came up with were highly accurate and better than what I could do manually over countless more hours.
+    - AI wasn't perfect, though.
+I wrote scripts to review each word list and find obvious problems: self-referencing definitions, re-used lemmas, and words that were too short or contained special characters, to name a few.
+- Storage and Loading:
+  - I decided to learn AssetBundles in the hopes of quickly loading this data only when I needed it, and I wasn't let down.
+  - I'm able to load up each word list in full only when the player selects it.
+    - Image clues are more specific, we only load each image when it is time to use its corresponding word.
+- The Menu Screen:
+  - I'm able to easily add or remove word lists by updating a single text file, databases.txt.
+The parsing and handling of the list itself is all done elsewhere.

+I feel I did a good, efficient job with word lists - both in procuring them and using them in-game.